 Jericho didn’t waste any time letting the 2015 disappointment keep him down.
 That only stoked the fire inside of him.
 He trained with more fervor than ever before.

 But only months before the 2016 Open, Jericho tore his bi-cep while training at Invictus in California.
 With such a serious injury, his training had to be limited to things that wouldn’t prohibit the healing process.
 It became doubtful that he would be able to regain all of his strength and ability and make up for modified training in time for the 2016 Open.
 But though it looked like 2016 might not be his year again, his outlook and perspective stayed strong.
-He said that through the challenge of being injured, he got the chance to take a step bac13177999_10153865614974475_8660938201001731498_nk and through that he gained perspective and learned the value of pursuing balance in all areas of life even while chasing his goals and dedicating himself to training.
+He said that through the challenge of being injured, he got the chance to take a step back and through that he gained perspective and learned the value of pursuing balance in all areas of life even while chasing his goals and dedicating himself to training.

 He not only made a full and complete recovery, but also advanced even further in his strength and ability, smashing old personal records just before the Open came.